ewiq/leatly/ABOUT.md

 ### Next

+- Fix bug where item.id has duplicates because of lazily loading items - Error: Keyed each block has duplicate key
 - Add loading circle to top of feed when fetching
 - Add transition to feedCards
 - Delete transition from subsMenu lists on open-close of menu